 "Excellent opportunity for open source developers."

 "Google Summer of Code was an excellent opportunity and programming experience as a college student."

-"I've been working in Google LA for summer internship.
-People are all nice to work with.
+"I've been working in Google LA for my summer internship.
+The people there are all nice to work with.
 You can learn a lot when you study all the internal tools.
-You can also balance your life and work.
+You can also balance your life and work easily.
 I really recommend working in Google!"

 Update your browser to have a more positive job search experience.Upgrade My Browser